openstack/tacker-specs/specs/pike/vnffg-scaling.rst

 Currently, Tacker has already supported scaling function for individual VNFs by using alarm driver.
-However, when doing scaling in or out, the new-added or deleted instances' CP cannot be added or removed to/from Neutron SFC port-pair group.[#second]_
+However, when doing scaling in or out, the new-added or deleted instances' CP cannot be added or removed to/from Neutron SFC port-pair group [#second]_.

 This spec is supposed to provide scaling for VNFFG in single site, multi-sites support will be taken into account in the future.
 In addtition,